Bill Griggs

-William Middleton Griggs, AM, ASM is a retired Australian physician specialising in trauma.
+William Middleton Griggs, AM, ASM is a retired Australian Critical Care physician specialising in Major trauma, Disaster response, and Pre-hospital emergency medicine.

 In 2006 Griggs became a Member of the Order of Australia for "service to medicine, particularly through trauma, emergency and care management and education, and critical care and retrieval and in support of the Australian Defence Force."

 Griggs is one of the founding members of the Australasian Trauma Society and was president from 2001 to 2003.
 Griggs is the author of more than 75 publications and was described by Governor Hieu Van Le as "The face of trauma care and retrieval medicine in South Australia".

-Griggs is currently the non-executive director of Super SA (since 2009), Return to Work SA (since 2013) and Funds SA (since 2018).
+Griggs is currently a non-executive director of Super SA (since 2009), Return to Work SA (since 2013) and Funds SA (since 2018).

 Medical career

 Griggs began his medical career in 1976 as a volunteer paramedic while studying as a medical student.
 He attended his hundredth fatal road crash prior to his graduation in 1981.